tonsky/tonsky.github.io/_posts/2014-06-17-reinventing-git-interface.md

 As we more or less know how to commit changes, let’s move to the second most essential thing one can do with GIT repo&nbsp;— delta manipulation.
 Kind of advanced stuff, yet it occurs in everyday GIT usage nonetheless.
 But before discussing that, let me introduce you to commit’s delta-snapshot duality.

 As we’ve already learned, commit is a snapshot of repo directory at some point in time.
 This is technically correct (this is how GIT stores commits internally), and this is how commits are used for checkouts.
 But that’s not the only way one can look at commits.
-Each commit can also be viewed as delta (or diff, change) of parent’s snapthot and its own.
+Each commit can also be viewed as delta (or diff, change) of parent’s snapshot and its own.
 If commit B is based on A, then `delta(B) := diff(snapshot(B), snapshot(A))`.
 Deltas are derived, they are not directly stored by GIT, but rather calculated on the fly when needed.
 Also, merge commits cannot be directly expressed as deltas because they are based on more than one commit.

 So, we can view a GIT repository not only as a series of periodical backups, but also as a series of changes applied on top of one another.
 Deltas are easier to comprehend and more directly represent “work done” (you usually think in terms of what was changed rather than entire repo state).
 They also enable a rich set of interactions with repo we’ll call “delta algebra”.